 Greater reliability and efficiency

 EKE-Electronics is a Finnish supplier of intelligent train automation and onboard data systems.
-The company has developed a cloud based remote diagnostic software for train fleets, called Smartvision™ that is deployed in projects in Singapore, London Underground and in Australia.
+The company has developed a cloud-based remote diagnostic software for train fleets, called Smartvision™ that is deployed in projects in Singapore, London Underground and in Australia.

 As a result of this acquisition, the company’s range of services now extends to the analysis of signals and sensor data collected from trains by means of the extremely accurate and reliable predictive analytics algorithms developed by Humaware.
 Unforeseen failures in rail traffic result in additional maintenance costs, delays and reduced passenger satisfaction.
-Humaware’s advanced data-driven algorithms and anomaly detection techniques provide an improved approach to obtain remote condition monitoring benefits.
-Fixed thresholds are replaced with an adaptive threshold to detect changes in remote condition monitoring data earlier than fixed threshold methods.
+Humaware’s advanced data-driven algorithms and anomaly detection techniques provide an improved approach to obtaining remote condition monitoring benefits.
+Fixed thresholds are replaced with an adaptive thresholds to detect changes in remote condition monitoring data earlier than fixed threshold methods.
 This earlier detection provides the opportunity to switch from costly schedule-based maintenance to a dynamic maintenance programme based on the actual condition of the trains.
 The pooling of expertise from EKE-Electronics and Humaware will provide a predictive maintenance capability that will improve reliability, cost-efficiency and passenger comfort.

 From helicopters to trains

 Humaware possesses extensive experience in data-driven remote condition monitoring.
-Their predictive algorithms were originally developed for monitoring the condition of helicopters; highly complex machines where the characteristics of remote condition monitoring data is affected by environment, operator and operational mode.
+Their predictive algorithms were originally developed for monitoring the condition of helicopters; highly complex machines where the characteristics of remote condition monitoring data are affected by environment, operator and operational mode.
 The algorithms were rigorously validated by the U.S. Army (AMRDEC), among others.
-Over the years, the software has been transferred into rail and developed further in a number of RSSB/Innovate UK funded research projects working with Network Rail and London Underground.
+Over the years, the software has been transferred into the rail and developed further in a number of RSSB/Innovate UK-funded research projects working with Network Rail and London Underground.
 EKE-Electronics will utilise Humaware’s algorithms, combined with Smartvision™ software, for rolling stock applications including trains, metros and trams to provide real-time actionable information about the condition of rolling stock so that maintenance intervention is undertaken at the optimal time.

 New acquisition boosts EKE to the leading edge of train technology